bygui86/konf-sh/docs/emoji.md

-# konf - Emoji in cli
+# konf-sh - Emoji in cli

 ## Working